Skip to main content

 Latency

-• Latency: Questions about how to reduce latency, how to do low-latency live streaming, and how much latency WebRTC has.
+• Latency: How to reduce latency, how to do low-latency live streaming, and how much latency WebRTC has.

 1. Live streaming latency is generally 1 to 3 seconds, WebRTC latency is around 100ms, why is the latency of the self-built environment so high?